 - Run the Base Station and camera firmware via the app

 The design is always the first element of a device that you notice and is especially important when it will be housed in obvious places.
 Smart security cameras, such as the Blink XT and Arlo Pro certainly fall into this category as the role of cameras is both to monitor and deter burglars.
 These cameras need to be seen, so they also need to look good for all welcome guests.
 The design of the Blink against the Arlo Pro offer slightly different styles, shapes and colors although their size is similar.

-The design of the Arlo Pro is one of the contributing factors to it being such a popular choice.
-It comes in a white and measured by 3.1 x 1.9 x 2.8 inches.
+The design of the Arlo Pro is a favorite by many as they are especially sleek white measuring by 3.1 x 1.9 x 2.8 inches.
 The camera is placed differently to the Blink XT as it is on one of the smaller sides, making it look more like a camera.
-The preference of design of the Arlo and Blink is all subjective but go for features over looks.

 Field of Vision (FOV)